 Many people put off claiming as they don’t initially have the funds to claim compensation through a traditional pay upfront lawyer.
-But this is not the case when it comes to no win no fee claims.
+But this is not the case when it comes to No Win No Fee claims.
 Solicitors working on this method take funds from the compensation payment instead of upfront.
 The best part is that if you don’t receive any compensation payment then you’ll not have a bill for legal fees to pay at all.
-Your compensation payment percentage that will be taken for legal fees will be agreed before the case goes ahead so you’ll know exactly how much of the payout will come to you – and it’s important to remember that this is capped so you don’t lose a large portion of your compensation to legal fees.
+Your compensation payment percentage that solicitors take for legal success fees will be agreed before the case goes ahead so you’ll know exactly how much of the payout will come to you – and it’s important to remember that this is capped so you don’t lose a large portion of your compensation to legal fees.

 We know lots of personal injury companies will be saying that they are the best people to go with, but we do feel we offer a level of service to each and every client that is personal, tailored to their specific needs and that doesn’t put any pressure on them.
 We know having an accident is traumatic, particularly if the injuries are severe, and the last thing you need is more added pressure and stress.
-We leave the decision to claim completely in your hands, and our no obligation free advice comes with no pushy sales people trying to force you into taking action before you’re ready.
-We’re here to advise and to help work out what’s best for you, which is why our customers have rated us so highly and continue to do so, time and time again.
+We leave the decision to claim completely in your hands, and our no-obligation free advice comes with no pushy sales people trying to force you into taking action before you’re ready.
+We’re here to advise and to help work out what’s best for you in poor lighting accident claims, which is why our customers have rated us so highly and continue to do so, time and time again.

 When you’re ready to pick up the phone to us, 0800 073 8801 is the number you will need to call.
 Whether it’s to ask us about a claim you might have, talk to us about what’s happened to a loved one to see if you can claim on their behalf, or even to get a ballpark figure on what you could be looking to receive in compensation, there’s no reason not to call.
 Alternatively, if you haven’t time to call now but would like to speak to us, why not leave us a message via our contact form, and we can get right back to you when it is convenient for you.
 Alternatively, there’s also the live chat feature on the site – plenty of ways to get hold of our friendly and professional advisors.